The Cream of the Crap – Perfect Dark Zero and Banjo-Kazooie: Nuts & Bolts (Xbox 360)

 Gone was the sexy British femme fatale secret agent Joanna Dark.
 What we got instead was, well, Avril Lavigne.
 Our new “Joanna” was a young American punk-rockish teenager with a star tattoo on her neck.
 I have no idea of why was there a need to reboot a perfectly fine character, but oh well.
 Daniel Carrington, the “M” of the franchise, went from a normal middle-aged man with (literally) Robin Williams’ face to a cartoonish Scottish bloke, kilt and everything.

 Gone were the aliens using human factions as puppets, in was a Shang Tsung lookalike as a (very cheesy) main villain.
 Gone were the dozens of varied weapons, in were just a few uninteresting leftovers (no Farsight, no Slayer, no Reaper, no Phoenix).
 Gone was the super customizable combat simulator, in was the by-the-numbers multiplayer with an over-the-top narrator.
-Gone was the unlimited arsenal size, in was a frustrating system which only allowed you to hold a maximum of three weapons at a time (I get, realism, but was that really necessary??).
+Gone was the unlimited arsenal size, in was a frustrating system which only allowed you to hold a maximum of three weapons at a time.

 To sum it up, gone was what made Perfect Dark special, leaving behind nothing more than a very generic and forgettable FPS, which had zero charm or charisma, something that was constantly present with the N64 original.
 Why Rare decided to go this way is beyond anyone’s comprehension, guess they didn’t listen to the good old “if it ain’t broke don’t fix it” saying.
 Well, either Rare or, maybe, whoever else told them to “innovate”.